 The elderly population of India is today facing a huge burden of various mental disorders due to various factors like ageing of the brain, breakdown of the traditional family support system and other socio-economic factors.
 The positive aspect about elderly mental illness is that a large majority of geriatric mental illnesses can be accurately diagnosed and effectively treated if help is sought early.

-Now, before we point out the various symptoms of mental illness in the elderly it is important to understand what is mental health and mental illness.
+Now, before we point out the various symptoms of mental illness in the elderly is important to understand what is mental health and mental illness.

 Mental health in very simple terms refers to the state of an individual’s psychological, behavioural and emotional well-being.
 The state of good mental health not only refers to the absence of any mental illnesses but also the individual’s capability to realise his potential, cope with the stresses of life, ability to learn, to feel and manage a range of emotions and the ability to form and manage the relationship with others.

 Mental illness or mental health disorders, on the other hand, refers to the health conditions that negatively affect the way we think, feel, behave and interact with others.
 Often the terms mental health and mental illness are used interchangeably, however, there is a difference.
 Mental health is not equivalent to mental illness, although poor mental health can lead to mental illness.
-Some of the most common mental health illnesses found in the elderlies include dementia, depression, anxiety disorders and severe cognitive impairment among others.
+Some of the most common mental illnesses in the elderly include dementia, depression, anxiety disorders and severe cognitive impairment among others.

 To help you recognise the various signs of mental disability among older adults for the early detection and subsequent treatment, we have pointed out eight of the most common symptoms of mental illness in older adults.
 These symptoms of mental illness in older adults are as follows;